-Council has regulatory responsibilities under the following legislation, policies and standards in situations where council is the appropriate regulatory authority or planning authority:
+Council has regulatory responsibilities under the following legislation, policies and standards in situations where Council is the appropriate regulatory authority or planning authority:

-- Contaminated Land Management Act 1997 (NSW) - Environmental Planning and Assessment Act 1979 (NSW) - Environmental Planning and Assessment Regulation 2000 (NSW) - Local Government Act 1993 (NSW) - Protection of the Environment Operations Act 1997 (NSW) - Protection of the Environment Operations (General) Regulation 2009 (NSW) - Protection of the Environment Operations (Waste) Regulation 2014 (NSW) - State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 - State Environmental Planning Policy No. 55 Remediation of Land - Demolition work code of practice 2015 (catalogue no. WC03841).
+- Contaminated Land Management Act 1997 (NSW) - Environmental Planning and Assessment Act 1979 (NSW) - Environmental Planning and Assessment Regulation 2021 (NSW) - Local Government Act 1993 (NSW) - Protection of the Environment Operations Act 1997 (NSW) - Protection of the Environment Operations (General) Regulation 2021 (NSW) - Protection of the Environment Operations (Waste) Regulation 2014 (NSW) - State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 - State Environmental Planning Policy (Resilience & Hazards) 2021 - Demolition work code of practice 2019

-Additional legislation, policies and standards relating to the safe management of asbestos are listed in Appendix G.

-The situations in which council has a regulatory role in the safe management of asbestos are listed in Table 1.
+Additional legislation, policies and standards relating to the safe management of asbestos are listed in Appendix G. The situations in which Council has a regulatory role in the safe management of asbestos are listed in Table 1 below.

-Table 1: Situations in which council has a regulatory role in managing asbestos
+Table 1: Situations in which Council has a regulatory role in managing asbestos

-Issue Council's role Section of policy Contaminated land Record known asbestos site contamination on section 149 certificates where practicable and for council workplaces, record on council's asbestos register.
-Notify stakeholders of land use planning policy requirements relating to contamination.
+Issue Council's role Section of policy Contaminated land Record known asbestos site contamination on section 149 certificates where practicable and for Council workplaces, record on Council's asbestos register.
+Section 6 Notify stakeholders of land use planning policy requirements relating to contamination.
 Manage residential asbestos contaminated land that is not declared 'significantly contaminated' under the Contaminated Land Management Act 1997 (excluding oversight of removal or remediation work which is the role of SafeWork NSW).
-Section 6 Development assessment Assess development applications for approval under the Environmental Planning and Assessment Act 1979.
-Set conditions of consent for renovations, alterations, additions, demolitions or other developments requiring consent and which may involve disturbance of asbestos containing materials.
+Development assessment • Assess development applications for approval under the Environmental Planning and Assessment Act 1979.
+Section 9 Set conditions of consent for renovations, alterations, additions, demolitions or other developments requiring consent and which may involve disturbance of asbestos containing materials.
 Ensure compliance with development conditions.
 Apply conditions relating to development involving friable and non-friable asbestos material under the relevant legislation and planning codes and as outlined in section 9.
-Section 9 Demolition Approve demolition under the Environmental Planning and Assessment Act 1979.
-Council certifiers approve development as complying development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
-Section 9 Emergencies and incidents Regulate the clean up of asbestos waste following emergencies where sites are handed over to the council or a local resident by an emergency service organisation (excluding oversight of licensed removal or remediation work which is the role of SafeWork NSW).
+Demolition Approve demolition under the Environmental Planning and Assessment Act 1979.
+Section 9 Council certifiers approve development as complying development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

+Issue Council's role Section of policy Emergencies and incidents Regulate the clean up of asbestos waste following emergencies where sites are handed over to the Council or a local resident by an emergency service organisation (excluding oversight of licensed removal or remediation work which is the role of SafeWork NSW).
 Council may consider the need to issue a clean up notice, prevention notice or cost compliance notice under the Protection of the Environment Operations Act 1997.
 Section 7 Naturally occurring asbestos Verify compliance with environmental planning and assessment legislation for development applications that could disturb naturally occurring asbestos.
-Prepare an asbestos management plan for council workplaces or road works which occur on land containing naturally occurring asbestos.
-Section 5 Residential premises Respond to any public health risks (risks to council workers and wider public) relating to the removal of asbestos containing materials or asbestos work at residential properties that does not involve a business or undertaking.
+Prepare an asbestos management plan for Council workplaces or road works which occur on land containing naturally occurring asbestos.
+Section 5 Residential premises Respond to any public health risks (risks to Council workers and wider public) relating to the removal of asbestos containing materials or asbestos work at residential properties that does not involve a business or undertaking.
 Respond to complaints about unsafe work at a residential property that is undertaken by a resident (not a worker, which is the role of SafeWork NSW).
 Respond to public health risks posed by derelict properties or asbestos materials in residential settings.
 Section 9 Waste Manage waste facilities in accordance with environmental protection legislation.
 Respond to illegal storage, illegal dumping and orphan waste.
 Regulate non-complying transport of asbestos containing materials.
 Section 10